 - Ask them if they would find it helpful to come up with a plan for the kinds of things they can do when they’re struggling.
 Together you can explore things like the type of support they would find helpful from you and others, the activities that help them to feel better and the people or services they can get in touch with when they need support.

 - Reassure them.
 Let them know you love them, these feelings won’t last forever, and that you can find support to help things feel better.

-- Seek professional help if you’re worried about your child’s mental health.
-Some children and young people will need professional and specialist help to feel better.
+If the situation isn’t getting better with time and you’re feeling worried about your child’s mental health, seek professional support and advice.
+Many children and young people will need professional and specialist help to feel better if they are experiencing depression.
 They may benefit from a specific diagnosis or a treatment such as talking therapy.
-You can find more information about this below.
+You can find more information about how to access professional help below.

 Young people's advice for others going through this:

 - Speak to your doctor or a trusted adult about how you’re feeling.